exvertus/thomasflanigan/content/posts/markdown.md

 +++
-author = "Hugo Authors"
+draft = true
+date = 2021-05-07T18:47:25-04:00
-title = "Markdown Syntax Guide" date = "2021-04-24"
+title = "Markdown Guide"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+description = "Guide for Markdown syntax" slug = ""
-"markdown",
-"css",
-"html",
-]
+authors = []
+tags = ["markdown"]
-categories = [
+categories = []
-"themes",
-"syntax",
-]
+externalLink = ""
-series = ["Themes Guide"]
+series = []
-aliases = ["migrate-from-jekyl"]
 +++

+I don't have any real content yet, but it is coming.

-This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+In the meantime, I ganked this article which offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->

 ## Headings